chrdn/data-science-S2025/challenges/c13-final-assignment.md

 ### Question / Hypothesis

-This study aims to explore the factors that cause an islander to smoke.
+This study aims to answer this question: *What factors cause an islander to smoke?*

-My hypothesis is that age is the biggest determining factor, since the older the islander, the more chances they have to go to smoking.
+My hypothesis is that age is the biggest determining factor, since the older the islander, the more chances they have to become a smoker.

 # Analysis